 Hi everyone.
 Welcome to my site.
 From this Home Page you can access information on my upcoming Workshops, quickly see my last 15 Blog Posts, and check out New and Featured Images.
 The Navigation Links above will allow you to dive deeper into my Gallery Pages, or find other information that may interest you.
 I am constantly adding images and information so please come back often.
 And to stay up to date on my blog posts and other information you may subscribe by Clicking the Button below.
 Thanks again for stopping by.
 RHC

 Hi everyone.
-Please save the date, and join Martin Radigan and me for our 2018 Fall in the West Virginia Highlands Photography Workshop.
+Please save the date, and join Martin Radigan, Vernon Patterson, and me for our 2018 "Off the Beaten Path" Fall in the West Virginia Highlands Photography Workshop.
 This exciting workshop in the beautiful Potomac Highlands region of West Virginia will feature a few of the more traditional locations, but the emphasis will be on getting to new locations that are "off the beaten path".
 We will be exploring and photographing a diverse landscape that includes expansive mountain top vistas, forests and bogs, to intimate waterfalls.